 I'm good at team communication, knowledge management and keep a consistent, dogmatic coding style.
 I value good documentation and tests.
 I'm no stranger to reading other peoples' code.

 I can design APIs (both RESTful and not) as well as UIs and reason about UX.
-I code with security in mind.
+I program with security in mind.

-Keeping in mind modern processors, I can reason about cache performance, data/cache coherency and program with that in mind while not over-thinking performance where it doesn't matter.
+I can reason about cache performance and data/cache coherency in regards to modern processors.
+I program in a performance-oriented manner while not over-thinking performance where it doesn't matter.